Acute Lymphocytic Leukemia (ALL) Treatment

 Targeted therapy usually stops or slows the growth of cancer cells.
 This is different from chemotherapy, which often kills cancer cells.
 Targeted therapies are sometimes paired with chemotherapy to treat some types of ALL.
 Targeted therapies target features that are unique to cancer cells or block areas of cancer cells involved in growth.1,3

-Two types of targeted therapies used to treat ALL are:1,3
+Two types of targeted therapies used to treat ALL include:1,3

 Immunotherapy